 - Wheelchairs – you can bring a small folder wheelchair onto the train without any charge.
 But please note that not all stations I have traveled in seem to be handicapped friendly as many times the elevator or escalator to the platforms are not working or there are not any.

 Having a lot of luggage on trains is not easy.
-First of all, space is extremely limited due to how crowded space can be on the train.
+First, space is minimal due to how crowded space can be on the train.
 Usually, the overhead bins are full.
 So keep that in mind when you are traveling.

-Many times when I have traveled by high-speed trains in China, the escalators all seemed to be going down to the platform or down to the exit, depending on how the station is configured.
+Many times when I have traveled by high-speed trains in China, the escalators all seemed to go down to the platform or exit, depending on how the station is configured.
 I find myself having to walk up a long flight of stairs.
 Sometimes there were no elevators, or the one they had did not work or was too crowded.
-So this means that you need to carry your luggage up a very long flight of stairs.
+So, you must carry your luggage up a very long flight of stairs.

-This is something you do not want to get wrong when traveling in China.
-If you need to walk the train’s distance with your luggage, it can be a huge problem as the trains are so crowded.
+You do not want to get this wrong when traveling in China.
+If you need to walk the train distance with your luggage, it can be a huge problem as the trains are so crowded.

 But a major problem for foreigners is the color code is usually written in Chinese.
-Try to find out the color code before you get on the train to find the train car easily.
-When I was not sure, I have usually tried to ask some people on the track, and most of them have been extremely nice and pointed me in the right direction.
+Try to find the color code before getting on the train to find the train car easily.
+When I was not sure, I usually tried to ask some people on the track, and most of them were extremely nice and pointed me in the right direction.

 - Wait behind the lines – Some stations have lines, and others have glass doors.
 When you are waiting, stand behind the lines and not lean up or wait right next to the doors.
 Just wait on the platform.